 We have all heard that we need to get our blood sugar balanced, but what does this actually mean?
 And why do we need to do this?
 And most importantly, HOW do we do this!?

-Well, a stable blood sugar level can benefit your entire body and its functions, but one of the biggest rewards for balancing your blood sugar is weight loss.
+Well, a stable blood sugar level can benefit the entire body and help it perform its functions at optimal levels.
+But the biggest reward for balancing blood sugar is weight loss.
 And not just weight loss, but also maintaining your weight after you have reached your goal weight.

-Blood sugar (or blood glucose) refers to the amount of sugar that is in our bloodstream.
+Blood sugar (or blood glucose) refers to the amount of sugar in the bloodstream.
 Our blood sugar is our body’s primary source of energy, and it is produced when our bodies break down any form of carbohydrates or sugar from the food we eat.

 When you follow a healthy, balanced way of eating it can help keep your blood sugar in check.
-Eating right can also help prevent sugar rushes and sugar lows, known as insulin spikes.
+Eating right can also help prevent sugar rushes, known as insulin spikes.
 And this means that you don’t get that nasty fatigued feeling after your sugar crashes down from its high.

 Insulin is a hormone produced by the pancreas that regulates the sugar levels in the blood.
 It helps keep the levels between 80 mg/ml and 120 mg/ml, which is the recommended “healthy zone”.